wilfried01/TSM-CloudSys_k3s-labs/README.md

   --from-literal=AWS_SECRET_ACCESS_KEY=<your secret key>
 ```
 1. Build the Data Retrieval docker and push it to your dockerhub account
-2. complete the file "data-retrieval-deployment.yaml"
+2. Complete the file "data-retrieval-deployment.yaml"
 3. Deploy the data-retrieval module using kubectl

 ### Task 3: Forecast deployment